lucee/lucee-docs/docs/recipes/extension-installation.md

 With Lucee 6.1, the "id" attribute is no longer necessary when you define a path.

+### Important Notes for Multi-Mode (Server and Web Admin Enabled)
+- If you run Lucee in Multi-Mode (Server and Web Admin enabled), you need to add the extension configuration to the root of the server context JSON file located at `{lucee-installation}/lucee-server/context/.CFConfig.json` and not in the web context JSON file.

 ### Pros
 - You can automate the process
 - Easy to manage configurations and extensions in one place